 - Abdomino-perineal (AP) resection: for tumours low in the rectum (less than approximately 8 cm from the anal canal).
 Permanent colostomy and removal of rectum and anus.

 - Pre-operative high-dose rate brachytherapy can be used in patients with cancer in the middle or lower third of the rectum to shrink the tumour.
-There is evidence for short-term safety and efficacy in reducing tumour bulk but evidence about the advantages of the procedure as an adjunct to surgery and its effect on long-term survival is currently inadequate.
+There is evidence for short-term safety and efficacy in reducing tumour bulk.
+However, there is no evidence for any additional benefit when used as a boost to external beam radiotherapy.
+Evidence on the clinical efficacy if used without external beam radiotherapy is inadequate in quantity .

 - All patients with resectable liver metastases should be considered for surgical resection.

-- The National Institute for Health and Care Excellence (NICE) recommends that radiofrequency ablation should be considered for colorectal liver metastases in patients unfit or otherwise unsuitable for hepatic resection, or in those who have previously had hepatic resection.
+- NICE recommends that radiofrequency ablation should be considered for colorectal liver metastases in patients unfit or otherwise unsuitable for hepatic resection, or in those who have previously had hepatic resection .

 - NICE recommends that when offering multiple chemotherapy drugs to patients with advanced and metastatic colorectal cancer, one of the following sequences of chemotherapy should be considered unless contra-indicated: